FAStEN: An Efficient Adaptive Method for Feature Selection and Estimation in High-Dimensional Functional Regressions: Introduction

 with two different penalties added to the least squares loss.
-Here, the parameters $\lambda_1$ and $\lambda_2$ control the importance of the penalties with respect to the least squares loss, and the weights $\omega_j$ extend the \textit{adaptive} LASSO \citep{zou2006adaptive} to the function-on-function regression setting, improving selection and estimation of coefficient surfaces.
+The parameters $\lambda_1$ and $\lambda_2$ control the importance of the penalties with respect to the least squares loss, and the weights $\omega_j$ extend the \textit{adaptive} Lasso \citep{zou2006adaptive} and Elastic Net \citep{zou2009adaptive} to function-on-function regression, improving selection and estimation of coefficient surfaces.

 To solve \eqref{eq:functional_minimization_problem}, first we approximate the functional variables by a matrix representation, then we develop a new, very efficient method to carry out the minimization.
-The matrix representation is achieved through the \textit{Functional Principal Components} (FPC) \citep[see e.g.][]{horvath2012inference}; response and features curves are replaced by $k$ FPC scores.
+The matrix representation is achieved through the \textit{Functional Principal Components} (FPC) \citep[see e.g.][]{horvath2012inference}; response and features curves are replaced by FPC scores.
 The minimization is performed through a \emph{Dual Augmented Lagrangian} (DAL) algorithm which exploits the sparsity of the problem and the sparsity induced by the \emph{Hessian matrix} information to greatly reduce computational cost.
-DAL was first introduced by \cite{tomioka2009dual, li2018} to solve the LASSO problem and by \cite{tomioka2011super, boschi2020efficient} to solve the Elastic Net problem. \cite{boschi2021highly} presented a version of DAL to solve the Group Elastic Net problem and perform feature selection in function-on-scalar regressions.
-In the main text of this paper, we introduce a new adaptive version of DAL to perform feature selection in function-on-function regressions -- which requires that we carefully modify and expand a set of mathematical operators to deal with a larger and more complex optimization.
-In the Appendix, we also provide details on how to implement DAL in the \emph{scalar-on-function} framework. \citep[see e.g.][]{kokoszka2017introduction}.
-The work presented here, together with \cite{boschi2021highly}, outlines a novel and highly efficient feature selection methodology applicable to all the most common functional regression settings.
+DAL was first introduced by \cite{tomioka2009dual, li2018} to solve the Lasso problem and by \cite{tomioka2011super, boschi2020efficient} to solve the Elastic Net problem. \cite{boschi2021highly} presented a version of DAL to solve the Group Elastic Net problem and perform feature selection in function-on-scalar regressions.
+In this paper, we introduce a new adaptive version of DAL to perform feature selection in function-on-function regressions -- which requires that we carefully modify and expand a set of mathematical operators to deal with a larger and more complex optimization.
+In the Appendix, we also provide details on how to implement DAL in the \emph{scalar-on-function} framework \citep[see e.g.][]{kokoszka2017introduction}.
+This work, together with \cite{boschi2021highly}, outlines a novel and highly efficient feature selection methodology applicable to all the most common functional regression settings.